Henry Ford College’s “Doom”ocracy

 Brand New History, the cover band who played at “Doom”ocracy, has HFC’s own English instructor, Scott Still, on guitar and vocals.
 The band also featured Brian MacLean on lead vocals, Neil Lewis on bass guitar, and Jay Fisher on drums.
 They were generous to donate their time in order to play for the attendees throughout the night.

 Comedian Amer Zahr is a Palestinian-American who was born in Jordan and raised in America.
 His engaging set focused on common issues and familiarities with local Arab families.
 He touched on things such as how hard you have to work to please Arab parents and different ways they react to issues.
-Ali Hassen, an attendee who seemed to enjoy the set, said Zahr was “really funny but realistic view on how Arabs are treated in the community.”
+Ali Hassen, an attendee who seemed to enjoy the set, said Zahr presented a “really funny but realistic view on how Arabs are treated in the community.”

 Ezzeddine said MDICE hopes to host another “Doom”ocracy party next year in the lead up to the 2020 presidential election and encourage students to vote because their voices do matter.